govinda-kamath/home-manager-dotfiles/README.md

 ## Setup on a fresh remote machine (Ubuntu etc.)

 **1. Ensure nix is available.** Check if already installed (e.g. on a shared/managed box) using `which nix`.
-If it's not installed, install it
+If it's not installed, install it.
+The easiest way to install is using the determinate systems [installer](http://docs.determinate.systems/).
+As of 1 Aug 2026, the following command worked (but please look at the docs before running this).

 ```bash
 curl --proto '=https' --tlsv1.2 -sSf -L https://install.determinate.systems/nix | sh -s -- install